nsde/web/blog/own-minecraft-server-list/page.md

 - <mark>HTML</mark> <mark>Python</mark> Add a text input box for `/only/<ip>` so that users can view the statistics of a certain server more easily.

 - <mark>HTML</mark> <mark>CSS</mark> <mark>Python</mark> Display a proper error message when the user tries to view the info of a server which is currently offline or unavailable.
 You can grey-out these servers in the list.

-You can even send me a pull request to [the GitHub repository](https://github.com/nsdea/own-minecraft-server-list) so I can add sample solutions.

 ## Conclusion
 You've now learned how to use *Flask*, *Jinja2*, the *mcstatus* library and *HTML*.
 Questions?
 Issues?
 Tips to improve this tutorial?
 [Open an issue](https://github.com/nsdea/own-minecraft-server-list/issues/new/choose)!
 I hope you've learned something.
 See you next time!